What is it?

 - Physical exercise and stretching: Stretching helps maintain full range of motion and prevents permanent muscle shortening.

-- Intrathecal baclofen therapy (ITB): delivers medication where it’s most effective and minimizes side effects that often accompany oral medications.
+- Intrathecal baclofen therapy (ITB): Delivers medication where it’s most effective and minimizes side effects that often accompany oral medications.
 A small pump is surgically implanted to supply baclofen to the spinal cord.

-- Injections: Some medications can be injected to block nerves and help relieve spasticity in a particular muscle group.
+- Injections: Some medications can be injected to block nerves and help relieve spasticity in a muscle group.
 This treatment weakens or paralyzes the overactive muscle.
-Side effects are minimized, but there may be soreness where injected.
-Which treatment is best for me?
+Side effects are minimal, but there may be soreness where injected.